HuaibinGE/Applied-Machine-Learning-and-Deep-Learning/README.md

 ## Description for assignments:
 * Assignment 3: Implement Multi-layer Feedforward Neural Network for Classification by using Keras
-* Assignment 4: Implement CNN to distinguish cat and dog, and implement LSTM on Yelp Reviews
+* Assignment 4: Implement CNN to distinguish cat and dog.